-The American Citizen Services Unit of the Consular Section performs notarial services Sunday through Wednesday by appointment.
+The American Citizen Services Unit of the Consular Section performs notarial services by appointment only.
 Services include taking of oaths, acknowledgment of signatures on documents for use in the United States, certification of true copies for Social Security and Internal Revenue Services purposes, and authentication of Government of Egypt officials’ signatures.
 Notarial services are performed for any person regardless of nationality if the document will be used in the United States.

 The cost of a notarial is $50 for each notary signature, or the equivalent in Egyptian pounds.
 The fee is payable at the time of your appointment by cash or credit card.

 In most cases the document will be ready the same day.
 Please be aware that the consular officer may refuse any notarial service when:

 (1) the host country does not authorize the performance of the service,

 (2) the document will be used in transactions that may be prohibited by U.S. law,

 (3) the officer believes that the document will be used for a purpose that is unlawful, improper, or inimical to the best interests of the United States, or

 (4) the officer does not understand the document, due to language or any other reason.

 Consular officers are prohibited from giving legal advice or acting as witnesses.
 If you have any questions about the contents of the documents and the implications of your signing them, the American Citizens Unit can provide a list of Egyptian attorneys for you to consult, or you may wish to consult an attorney in the United States.
 A short list of Egyptian attorneys who are members of The American Bar Association is also available.